 Creating such reports for all your marketing channels every month will save you valuable time and improve accuracy across the board for both your agency, department and clients.

 What to Include in Your Monthly Marketing Report?

 You don’t want your bosses or clients to read 20 pages of data every month, and neither do they.
 For that reason, here are the items you should include in your monthly marketing reports:

-1. Find Out If There’s an Existing Marketing Template
+1. Find Out If There’s an Existing Marketing Report Template

 2. Create the Headers